h4rvey-g/Notes-blog/docs/USMLE/Respiratory/Croup.md

 ---
 # Pathophysiology
-Viral infection → inflammation of the upper airway with edema formation and infiltration of inflammatory cells → <span style="background:rgba(240, 200, 0, 0.2)">narrowing of subglottic airway</span> (inspiratory stridor) and increased work of breathing![[../../assets/img/Pasted image 20231225203056.png|Pasted image 20231225203056.png]]
+Viral infection → inflammation of the upper airway with edema formation and infiltration of inflammatory cells → <span style="background:rgba(240, 200, 0, 0.2)">narrowing of subglottic airway</span> (inspiratory stridor) and increased [[./Work of breathing|work of breathing]]![[../../assets/img/Pasted image 20231225203056.png|Pasted image 20231225203056.png]]

 ---
 # Clinical features